 The University of Scranton has authorized the National Student Clearinghouse to provide transcript ordering via the Web.
 You can order transcripts using any major credit card.
-Your card will only be charged after your order is fulfilled.
+Your card will only be filled after your order is fulfilled.

-The University of Scranton maintains electronic records for students enrolled in the fall of 1992 and thereafter.
+The University of Scranton's electronic records for students enrolled in the fall of 1992 and thereafter.
 If you completed coursework prior to August 1992, you may complete your request online.
-The PDF delivery option, however, will not be available to you and your request may require up to 5-7 business days to process.
+The PDF delivery option, however, may require up to 5-7 business days to process.